Clinical

 Introduction

 Conventional diagnostic criteria for compartment syndrome have shown limited reliability in capturing evolving tissue compromise.
-Recent investigations have shown that static pressure thresholds and one-time measurements provide limited diagnostic value, with substantial variability across techniques and poor correlation to actual tissue ischemia.
-Pressure alone has been shown to be an unreliable surrogate for microvascular compromise, while the classic “P” signs offer low predictive accuracy.
-These findings reveal a gap between static pressure data and the dynamic state of tissue health [1,2].
+Recent studies reported that static pressure thresholds and one-time measurements provide limited diagnostic value, with substantial variability across techniques and poor correlation to actual tissue ischemia.
+Pressure readings alone are unreliable surrogate for microvascular compromise, and the classic “P” signs lack predictive accuracy.
+These findings reveal a gap between static pressure data and the dynamic state of tissue health [1,2], prompting the investigation into non-invasive alternatives for soft tissue assessment

 Solution